Did you know that the most dangerous months to drive along Metro Manila are from June to October?

 When driving in the rain, watch out for humps, street diggings, open manholes, and other hazards on the road.
 Be alert around pedestrians carrying umbrellas and wearing hooded jackets, as these can limit their vision.

 Visibility is greatly reduced when you’re driving in the rain, so it's important to know which automotive lights to use or not.
 Remember these auto lighting safety tips when driving during bad weather.

-Even if it’s daytime, once it begins to rain, you should turn on the headlights so that you can better see the road ahead.
+Even if it's daytime, road visibility becomes poor once it rains.
+When that happens, you should turn on the headlights and fog lights to better see the road ahead.

-Use your low beams and rear fog lights to ensure that other drivers are aware of your presence on the road.
-High beams are a no-no as you might blind other motorists.
+Use your low beams and rear fog lights to ensure that other drivers know your presence on the road.
+High beams are a no-no, as you might blind other motorists.